What is Cirq?

 , qpu.aria-2

 .
-You can view your access to these systems on the “Backends” tab of the IonQ Cloud Console.
+You can view which of these systems you can access in the /v0.3/backends resource in the API or on the “Backends” tab of the IonQ Cloud Console.

 .
 If the job is finished, this will print 'completed'